Chart Color Schemes

 St Marys was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-St Marys has a high level of cultural diversity, with 35.4% of its population born overseas and 34.9% speaking a language other than English at home.
-Christianity is the main religion in St Marys, comprising 43.7% of the population.
-However, the most notable overrepresentation is in the 'Other' category, which makes up 2.8% of the population compared to 1.8% across Greater Adelaide.
+St Marys has a high cultural diversity, with 35.4% of its population born overseas and 34.9% speaking a language other than English at home.
+The predominant religion in St Marys is Christianity, accounting for 43.7% of the population.
+Notably, the 'Other' religious category comprises 2.8% of St Marys' population, compared to 1.8% across Greater Adelaide.

 Frequently Asked Questions - Diversity